-BHSQ will take all reasonable steps to prevent incidents of malpractice/maladministration.
-We will do this by:
+BHSQ will take reasonable steps to prevent incidents of malpractice/maladministration.
+We may do this by:

-- Explaining to centres what maladministration/malpractice are. - Communicating the impact of these. - Checking centre's understanding of these during centre approval, review and monitoring. - Ensuring BHSQ staff and EQAs understand and can identify cases of maladministration and malpractice and know what to do.
+- Explaining to centres what maladministration and malpractice are. - Communicating the potential impact of these. - Checking centre's understanding of these during centre approval, review and monitoring. - Ensuring those working for BHSQ understand and can identify cases of maladministration and malpractice and know what to do.

-Centre's responsibility
+BHSQ Approved Centre's responsibility

-It is important that centre staff, and any workforce involved in the management, assessment and quality assurance of BHSQ qualifications are fully aware of the contents of this document.
-The centre must have arrangements in place to manage any instances of malpractice and/or maladministration effectively to ensure the integrity of BHSQ qualifications are not compromised.
-It is also imperative learners understand what malpractice and maladministration are and their responsibilities so minimising the chances of these occurring.
+It is important that BHSQ Approved Centre staff, and any workforce involved in the management, assessment and quality assurance of BHSQ qualifications are fully aware of the contents of this document.
+The BHSQ Approved Centre must have arrangements in place to manage any instances of malpractice and/or maladministration effectively.
+This is to ensure the integrity of BHSQ qualifications is not compromised.
+It is also imperative learners understand what malpractice and maladministration are and their responsibilities.
+This helps reduce the chances of these occurring.

-BHSQ requires centres to have an effective malpractice and maladministration policy and this is implemented fully.
-This must include how malpractice and maladministration are managed to minimise any adverse effects, how occurrences will be recorded and reported as required.
-A failure to report suspected or actual malpractice/maladministration cases, or failure to have in place effective arrangements to prevent such cases, may lead to sanctions being imposed on the centre.
-The centre must keep BHSQ informed at all times during any investigation on actions being taken, responses received and the final outcome.
+BHSQ requires BHSQ Approved Centres to have an effective and fully implemented malpractice and maladministration policy.
+This must include how malpractice and maladministration are managed to minimise any adverse effects and how occurrences will be recorded and reported as required.
+A failure to report suspected or actual malpractice/maladministration cases, or failure to have in place effective arrangements to prevent such cases, may lead to sanctions being applied to the centre.
+The BHSQ Approved Centre must keep BHSQ informed at all times during any investigation on actions being taken, responses received and the final outcome.

-The centre's compliance with this policy (BHSQ's) and how it takes reasonable steps to prevent and/or investigate instances of malpractice and maladministration will be reviewed by BHSQ periodically through ongoing centre monitoring arrangements.
-In addition centres will also complete an annual return for BHSQ and this will record any malpractice and maladministration occurrences.
+The BHSQ Approved Centre's compliance with this policy (BHSQ's) and how it takes reasonable steps to prevent and/or investigate instances of malpractice and maladministration will be reviewed by BHSQ periodically through on-going centre monitoring arrangements.
+In addition, BHSQ Approved Centres will also complete an annual return for BHSQ and this will record any malpractice and maladministration occurrences.
 This will be used as part of on-going monitoring.

-Depending upon the severity of the malpractice/maladministration the centre must also contact the relevant authorities as appropriate.
+Depending upon the severity of the malpractice/maladministration the BHSQ Approved Centre must also contact the relevant authorities as appropriate.
 These may include their funding provider and/or law enforcement bodies.

-Examples of centre malpractice/maladministration include:
+Examples of centre malpractice/maladministration (identified in brackets after each example) include: